 - What's different with the Galaxy S21 Ultra vs. Galaxy S20 Ultra

 We test batteries by taking a fully charged phone and setting its display to 150 nits of brightness.
 We then have the phone surf the web continuously over a cellular connection until it runs out of juice, timing the results.
-Here's a closer look at how the Galaxy S21 and Galaxy S21 Ultra fared on our test.
-(We'll be adding the Galaxy S21 Plus results as soon as we get a chance to test the phone.)
+Here's a closer look at how the Galaxy S21, Galaxy S21 Plus and Galaxy S21 Ultra fared on our test

 Samsung Galaxy S21 battery life results

 |Battery size||Battery test result (Hrs;Mins)|

 |iPhone 12 Pro Max||3,678 mAh||10:53|

 |iPhone 12||2,815 mAh||8:25|

 |Samsung Galaxy Note 20 Ultra (60Hz/Adpative)||4,500 mAh||10:26/7:59|